One Day in Lisbon: What to See (+Itinerary & Walking Map)

 We visited Lisbon with kids, but this itinerary isn’t family-specific.
-It covers most of the must-see places in Lisbon that every first-time visitor should see.
-At the same time, the fact that we did this with children, shows that this itinerary should be doable for everyone.
+It covers most of the best things to do in Lisbon that every first-time visitor should see, and it’s easy to follow for any type of traveler.

 Lisbon in one day walking map and itinerary